Quick answer

 Choosing the tax regime without understanding the ZUS interaction.
 The effective tax burden is the income tax rate plus the health contribution plus social insurance.
 The regime choice changes all three.
 A regime that looks optimal on income tax alone can produce a worse total outcome than an alternative.
 Run the full calculation.

 Setting the JDG start date to today without considering ZUS timing.
 ZUS obligations begin from the registration date.
-If you are not ready to start invoicing immediately, forward-dating the registration by 4–6 weeks costs nothing and avoids a ZUS obligation for months in which you have no revenue.
+If you are not ready to start invoicing immediately, forward-dating the registration by 4–a specific period costs nothing and avoids a ZUS obligation for months in which you have no revenue.

 Not opening a business bank account before the first invoice.
 Mixing business and personal income in one account creates bookkeeping problems that are difficult to resolve retrospectively.
 Open the business account before issuing the first invoice.